fvafrCU/rasciidoc/inst/files/simple/spin.md

 * Yet another entry in the list.

 == Including Code
-Don not use the _include_ macro provided by asciidoc!+
+Do not use the _include_ macro provided by asciidoc!+

 [source,r]